top of page

 Legal Background

-While not explicitly defined in the Constitution, the Supreme Court has acknowledged that certain implicit rights, such as association, privacy, and presumed innocence, share constitutional protection in common with explicit guarantees such as free speech.
+While not explicitly defined in the Constitution, the Supreme Court has acknowledged that certain implicit rights, such as the right to associate, privacy, and presumed innocence, share constitutional protection in common with explicit guarantees such as free speech.
 Specifically, the Supreme Court has described the right to associate as inseparable from the right to free speech.

 The right of association under the Constitution was heavily litigated in the 1950’s and 1960’s, and association members’ rights were consistently upheld by the Court.
 In fact, the right of association became a cornerstone of the civil rights movement.